|she should be holding a booking number but having it canceled - not having any authors photo will have to do.|

 In publishing, there is a fascinating history of memoirs, that get pulled from publication after an eagle-eyed reader, or readers, have their hinky meter go off.

 The pesky peruser finds the facts, or spots the substantial inconsistencies - that ultimately prove that the orphaned foster child (who wrote all about the intricacies of growing up in a gang infested barrio in east L.A) was actually spent his upscale youth as a prep school kid from Newport Beach.

-Then there was that Jordanian on the run, after witnessing her best friend's honor killing, who was actually a con artist from Illinois.
+Then there was that Jordanian on the run(after witnessing her best friend's honor killing) who was actually an American con artist from Illinois.

-Stef Willen's manuscript (titled Total Loss: An Inventory of Disaster, Theirs and Mine,) was set to go before being pulled seconds before publication.
+Stef Willen's manuscript ( IRONICALLY titled- Total Loss: An Inventory of Disaster, Theirs and Mine,) was set to go before being pulled seconds before publication.
 It had an ISBN number, an editor's description, and an official publishers page on Simon and Schuster's website.

 Disclaimer: I knew Stef Willen.
 I know she is a pathological liar, a sociopathic schmuck, and a narcissistic numbskull.
-So, when I heard she got a book deal, that was for nonfiction, I thought this will be a doozy, but I didn't expect her to leave such a trail of evidence up on the internet, for all to discover.
+So, when I heard she'd sealed a book deal, that was for nonfiction, I thought this will be a doozy, but I didn't expect her to leave such a treasure trail of evidence, up on the internet, for all to discover.
 I'd say she is one lazy liar.

-The evidence was up for ten years actually (from early 2008 till today and no one at Atria(Simon and Schuster imprint) seemed to discover the doozies, but I did.
+The evidence was up for ten years actually (from early 2008 till today and no one at Atria(Simon and Schuster imprint) seemed to discover the deceptions, but I did.
 I had the motivation.
-Motivation can be found here:
+Ample amounts of motivation can be found here:

 Total Loss was scheduled to come out in August of 2016.
 We know this from her twitter: